tardism/extensibella/docs/modular_reasoning.md

 full proof of the property.

 ### Extension Property with Extension Primary Component
-If the primary component of the relation is introduced by the extension introducing the property, the extension knows all the rules defining the relation.
+If the primary component of the key relation is introduced by the extension introducing the property, the extension knows all the rules defining the relation.
 Then it can fully prove the property by itself without considering extensibility, other than the restrictions on case analysis mentioned above.

 ### Extension Property with Host Primary Component
-If the relation's primary component is introduced by the host language and the property is introduced by an extension, there can be other extensions introducing new constructors of the primary component that do not know the property to prove any portion of it.
+If the key relation's primary component is introduced by the host language and the property is introduced by an extension, there can be other extensions introducing new constructors of the primary component that do not know the property to prove any portion of it.
 Instead, the